 Entering winter, as well as transitioning out of the cold-weather months and into spring, are the times riders ask us most to explain the differences between testing their Functional Threshold Power (FTP) outdoors versus indoors.
-The truth is, there are a lot variances between the two approaches, many of which you’ll discover soon make it inappropriate to compare each test’s results to one another — I’ll touch on this later in this post.
-For now, let’s dive into why you should test your FTP and how to test it outdoors and indoors.
+The truth is, there are a lot of variances between the two approaches.
+However, the goal of assessing FTP is to provide an accurate picture of your fitness so that your future workouts are calibrated to the correct intensity.
+For now, let’s dive into why you should test your FTP and how to test it indoors and outside.

 Why Knowing Your FTP Is Valuable

-If you’re a TrainerRoad user, it’s likely you already know the weighty reason we advocate for knowing your FTP.
+If you’re a TrainerRoad athlete, it’s likely you already know the weighty reason we advocate for knowing your FTP.
 Once we know your FTP, we’re able to customize every workout you do so that it’s optimized to your current fitness level.
 The more precise your FTP is, or perhaps better said, the more precise your FTP estimate is, the more effective your future workouts will be.
-That’s why, instead of going in with a previously estimated FTP, the first workout we highly encourage all our athletes to complete is one of our structured FTP tests.
+That’s why, instead of going in with a previously estimated FTP, the first workout we highly encourage all our athletes to complete is the Ramp Test.

-If you’re not a TR user, the same reasons to know your FTP apply.
+If you’re not a TrainerRoad athlete, the same reasons to know your FTP apply.
 Firstly, once you’ve correctly estimated your FTP, you will have a benchmark of your fitness, which will help inform you in the future on whether you’re getting faster or not.
 Secondly, after you know your FTP, you’re able to use that information to structure your interval workouts more effectively.
 So, instead of going into a workout saying, “I’m going to ride at an 8 out of 10 or 6 out of 10,” you have an objective number.
-This allows you to figure out exactly what your power numbers need to be — no guesswork involved.
+This allows you to figure out exactly what your power numbers need to be—no guesswork involved.

 How to Calculate Your FTP By Testing Outdoors

-A lot of riders think that in order to perform their FTP test outside they need to find a hill to reduce variables and be more consistent.
+Many riders think that to perform their FTP test outside, they need to find a hill to reduce variables and be more consistent.
 The issue with this kind of thinking is that you’re inserting a huge variable just by going uphill instead of on a flat.
-There’s less inertia when you’re going uphill, which means all the way around your pedal stroke you’re forced to apply more pressure on the pedals.
+There’s less inertia when you’re going uphill, which means all the way around your pedal stroke, you’re forced to apply more pressure on the pedals.

 This can make a measurable difference in the way your muscles put down power than if you’re riding fast on flat ground.
 So right there is a big variable you’re inserting by assuming that your FTP estimate is the same uphill as it is on any other type of terrain.